jb082005/pickembot/README.md

 **COMMANDS**
 The bot uses slash commands to interact with users.

 **ADMIN COMMANDS**: can only be used by someone with Administrator privileges.

 **/assign(sport)** - assign a game-runner role whose member(s) will be able to set up, run, and restart contests for given sport
+  - **This needs to be completed before any games can be run!**

 **GAME-RUNNER COMMANDS**: can only be used by someone with the game-runner role (established in /assign above)